IanAWatson/Lilly-Medchem-Rules/README.md

 install the program.
 These include a compilation with `make` e.g., in Cygwin or Linux Ubuntu, or as docker file and are documented in dedicated `.md` files.
-In addition to C++, an installation of Ruby is required allowing to perform a basic scrutiny by
+In addition to C++, an installation of Ruby is required allowing to perform a basic functionality by

 `ruby Lilly_Medchem_Rules.rb input.smi > okmedchem.smi`